Skip to main content

 GRE – there is no minimum required GRE score but qualitative scores should be competitive with the current applicant pool.

-With less than 3.0 GPA, direct admission is not possible; if the overall application package looks acceptable, the review committee may recommend that a few (3-4) courses be taken as a non-degree studies (NDS) student and demonstrate proficiency.
-After the completion those courses, the review committee will review (or re-review) an application for admission consideration.
-Note that an applicant could transfer up to 12 hrs of graduate coursework, with at least a B grade, to your graduate coursework plan (i.e., you could transfer the NDS credits with a B or better grade).
+With less than a 3.0 GPA, direct admission is not possible; if the overall application package looks acceptable, the review committee may recommend that a few (3-4) courses be taken as a non-degree studies (NDS) student and demonstrate proficiency.
+After the completion of those courses, the review committee will review (or re-review) an application for admission consideration.
+Note that an applicant could transfer up to 12 hours of graduate coursework, with at least a B grade, to your graduate coursework plan (i.e., you could transfer the NDS credits with a B or better grade).

 GRE scores are no longer required for admission to any of our graduate programs.
 Applicants are welcome to submit GRE scores with their applications if they choose to do so.
 Since GRE scores are no longer required, they can not be used to judge or determine admission to the program.
-Submitted scores will be reviewed as reference only.
+Submitted scores will be reviewed as a reference only.

-We receive a large number of requests for application fee waiver.
+We receive a large number of requests for application fee waivers.
 NC State University is a public university, and we do not have a way to “waive” the application fee for anyone.
 The fee has to be paid by someone, either the applicant or the program.
 The program does not have the funds to cover the fee for all the applicants given the number of applications we receive.
 Thus, we are not in a position to cover anyone’s application fees.

 Yes, as long as there is enough time to process the application.
 International students should also consider the time required to process their visa and travel documents to arrive before the start of the term.